AI hardware explainer

 The easiest way to understand the story is to separate five parts.
 A model is trained first.
 People then send prompts.
 The inference system turns those prompts into tokens.
 The hardware has to move memory, connect chips, run math, and serve answers again and again.
 Custom silicon tries to shape the chip around that repeat job.

-Jalapeno is a useful story because it turns “AI infrastructure” into something people can picture.
-The app is ChatGPT.
+DeepSeek’s reported chip effort and OpenAI’s Jalapeno announcement are useful stories because they turn “AI infrastructure” into something people can picture.
+The app is ChatGPT, DeepSeek, or another AI assistant.
 The hidden job is answering.
 The chip is one piece of the system that makes those answers possible at scale.

 For readers, the big idea is not a spec sheet.
 It is the training-versus-inference split.
 Training makes or improves the model.
 Inference serves the answer after someone asks for help.
 Once you see that split, the chip story makes more sense.